Victim (1961 film): Cast

+Production

-Background and production
+Background

-Homosexual acts between males were illegal in England and Wales until the 1967 Sexual Offences Act, which implemented the recommendations of the Wolfenden report published a decade earlier.
+Homosexual acts between males were illegal in England and Wales until the Sexual Offences Act 1967, which implemented the recommendations of the Wolfenden report published a decade earlier.
 The fact that willing participants in consensual homosexual acts could be prosecuted made them vulnerable to entrapment, and the criminalisation of homosexuality was known as the "blackmailer's charter".
 Homosexuals were prosecuted and tabloid newspapers covered the court proceedings.
-By 1960, however, the police demonstrated little enthusiasm for prosecuting homosexual relations.
+By 1960, however, the police demonstrated little enthusiasm for prosecuting those engaged in homosexual activity.
 There was an inclination to "turn a blind eye" to homosexuality, because there was a feeling that the legal code violated basic liberties.
 However, public opprobrium, even in the absence of criminal prosecution, continued to require homosexuals to keep their identity secret and made them vulnerable to blackmail.
 The film treats homosexuality in a non-sensationalised manner.

-Scriptwriter Janet Green had previously collaborated with Basil Dearden on a British "social problem" film, Sapphire, which had dealt with racism against Afro-Caribbean immigrants to the United Kingdom in the late 1950s.
-After reading the Wolfenden report and, knowing of several high-profile prosecutions of gay men, she became a keen supporter of homosexual law reform.
+The scriptwriter Janet Green had previously collaborated with Basil Dearden on a British "social problem" film, Sapphire (1959), which dealt with racism against Afro-Caribbean immigrants to the United Kingdom in the late 1950s.
+After reading the Wolfenden report, and knowing of several high-profile prosecutions of gay men, Green became a keen supporter of homosexual law reform.
 She wrote the screenplay with her husband John McCormick.
-Despite its then controversial subject, it was in other respects quite conventional in being quite chaste.
+Despite its then controversial subject, the film was, in other respects, quite conventional in being quite chaste.
 Farr has not had sex with Barrett, nor with the man he loved at university.
-The audience is allowed just one glimpse of a photo of two heads: Farr and Barrett seen from the obverse of the print, and the screenplay underscores the fact that only Barrett's tears suggest anything untoward, along with the breaking of social taboos in that they are different classes and far apart in age.
+The audience is allowed just one glimpse of the photo of Farr and Barrett (seen from the reverse of the print), and the screenplay underscores the fact that only Barrett's tears suggest anything untoward, along with the breaking of social taboos in that they are different classes and far apart in age.
 In addition, the film promises that Farr and Laura will remain united and faithful to one another.
 As Pauline Kael wrote:

 The language the screenplay used to describe its controversial subject attracted comment.
 It used "the familiar colloquial terms", wrote one reviewer without specifying them, even as he referred to "homosexuality", "the abnormality", and "the condition".
-The term "queer" – then a pejorative term not yet adopted by advocates for LGBT rights – is used several times in the film.
-"FARR IS QUEER" is painted on Farr's garage door.
-Farr and other characters use the term.
-The more polite "invert" appears as well.
+The term "queer" – then a pejorative term not yet adopted by advocates for LGBT rights – is used several times in the film, and "FARR IS QUEER" is painted on Farr's garage door.
+The more polite term "invert" appears as well.